Conference: “Security: Changes and Uncertainties”

 Target audience: students, professionals, lawyers, practitioners.

-This event, which aims to be multidisciplinary even though it will retain a predominantly legal focus, will examine the concept of security through three half-days organized around the following themes:
+This event, which is intended to be multidisciplinary—though it will retain a strong legal focus—will explore the concept of security over the course of three half-days centered on the following themes:

-1. What are the contours of security?
-Where does the increased need for security come from?
+1. What does security entail?
+Where does this heightened need for security come from?
 What is the political and legal discourse on security?

-2. In which areas is this need particularly evident? (environment, health, counterterrorism, in particular)
+2. In which areas is this need particularly evident? (environment, health, counterterrorism, among others)

-3. Can we envisage the emergence of a genuine "fundamental right to security"?
-The assertion of a fundamental right to security, which is still under discussion, raises considerable normative issues and is also accompanied by fears and criticism regarding its scope and contours.
+3. Can we envisage the emergence of a genuine “fundamental right to security”?
+The assertion of a fundamental right to security—which remains a subject of debate—raises significant normative issues and is also met with concerns and criticism regarding its scope and definition.